Lucas-Ion/WestJet-RouteMap/README.md

 ## Contribution 🤝

 Contributions are welcome to enhance the application's functionality and user experience.
 Please adhere to the standard fork-and-pull request workflow for contributions.

-## License 📄

-This project is available under the MIT License.